katyukha/odoo-rpc-client/docs/source/intro.rst

 -  Use IPython as shell if it is installed, otherwise uses defaul python shell
 -  Plugin Support
+-  Support of JSON-RPC for version 8 of OpenERP

 What You can do with this
 ~~~~~~~~~~~~~~~~~~~~~~~~~